Home › Pollen Count Reno

 Pollen Count Reno — What You Need to Know

-The pollen count in Reno peaks in April–September, though allergy sufferers can experience symptoms from as early as early spring.
+The pollen count in Reno peaks in April–September.
 Despite low humidity, the Southwest sees heavy pollen from mulberry, olive, and native desert plants.

 Why Is Pollen High in Reno?